Christina Scull

-Christina Scull (born 6 March 1942 in Bristol, England) is a British researcher and writer best known for her books about the works of J. R. R. Tolkien.
+Christina Scull (born 6 March 1942 in Bristol, England) is a British researcher and writer best known for her books about the works of J. R. R. Tolkien, in collaboration with her husband Wayne G. Hammond who is also a Tolkien scholar.
+They have jointly won Mythopoeic Scholarship Awards for Inklings Studies five times.

 Biography

 Christina Scull was born in Bristol and was educated at the Redmaids' High School there.
 She worked for the London Board of Trade from 1961 to 1971 while completing her Bachelor of Arts degree in art history and medieval history at Birkbeck College.
-From 1971 to 1995 she served as Librarian of the Sir John Soane's Museum in London.
-John Garth describes Scull and Hammond as "two highly regarded veterans of Tolkien studies."
-She married Wayne G. Hammond in December 1994 and has subsequently collaborated with him on several projects.
+From 1971 to 1995, she served as Librarian of the Sir John Soane's Museum in London.
+Tolkien's biographer John Garth describes Scull and Hammond as "two highly regarded veterans of Tolkien studies."
+She married the American Tolkien scholar Wayne G. Hammond in December 1994 and has collaborated with him on several projects.

-J. R. R. Tolkien: Artist and Illustrator: won the 1996 Mythopoeic Scholarship Award for Inklings Studies, one of four such awards that Scull has won.
+Awards and distinctions

+Mythopoeic Scholarship Awards for Inklings Studies, all jointly with Hammond: